Information related to the Federal Direct Loan program.

 • Loan forbearance

 Federal Direct Loan Exit Counseling can be completed online.
-For more information, about exit counseling.
+For more information about exit counseling, click here.

 Federal student loan borrowers are recommended to complete the annual student loan acknowledgment.
 This acknowledgement can be for subsidized and/or unsubsidized loans, a PLUS loan for graduate/professional students, or a PLUS loan for parents.
 Most people complete the acknowledgment in less than 10 minutes.